jeseyfried/upgraded-barnacle/samples/bg-scrollbox.md

   image-url="/assets/bg-images/27688286.jpg"
   pre-box-space="100"
   box-content="
-       This is a letter from Violant de Bar."
+       This is a letter sent by Violant de Bar."
 %}